chatmail/provider-db/_providers/fastmail.md

 #    socket: STARTTLS
 #    hostname: smtp.fastmail.com
 #    port: 587
-before_login_hint: "You must create an app-specific password for Delta Chat before you can log in."
+before_login_hint: "You must create an app-specific password before you can log in."
 last_checked: 2022-01
 website: https://fastmail.com
 ---

-To use Delta Chat with your Fastmail email address you have to generate a specific password for it.
+To use your Fastmail email address you have to generate a specific password for it.

 You can do that in the Fastmail web interface at "Settings / Account: Password & Security / Third-Party-Apps: Add":